MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/dcount-aggfunction.md

 |       4|      0.2|2<sup>18</sup>|

 > [!NOTE]
 > The "entry count" column is the number of 1-byte counters in the HLL implementation.

-The algorithm includes some provisions for doing a perfect count (zero error) if the set cardinality is small enough (1000 values when the accuracy level is `1`, and 8000 values if the accuracy level is `2`).
+The algorithm includes some provisions for doing a perfect count (zero error), if the set cardinality is small enough.
+1000 values when the accuracy level is `1`, and 8000 values if the accuracy level is `2`.

 The error bound is probabilistic, not a theoretical bound.
-The value is the standard deviation of error distribution (the sigma), and 99.7% of the estimations will have a relative error of under 3 times sigma.
+The value is the standard deviation of error distribution (the sigma), and 99.7% of the estimations will have a relative error of under 3 x sigma.

-The following depicts the probability distribution function of the relative estimation error (in percentages) for all supported accuracy settings:
+The following image shows the probability distribution function of the relative estimation error, in percentages, for all supported accuracy settings:

 :::image type="content" border="false" source="images/dcount-aggfunction/hll-error-distribution.png" alt-text="hll error distribution":::